 The ISEE Mathematics Achievement section contains 47 questions.
 Our comprehensive preparation includes two full tests of this size, supplying you with 90+ math word problems to get you ready and stress-free come testing day.

-After all of these sections are complete, there is one final part of the ISEE—the essay.
-You are given one short question to which you are expected to produce an essay in response.
-It is not scored, but it is meant to make an impression on the people reading it.
-This is your opportunity to show your writing and communication skills to the administration of whatever program you are applying to, as well as to express your individuality and prove to them that you should not be passed up on.
-You have 30 minutes to plan and write your essay.
+After all of these sections are completed, there is one final part of the ISEE-the essay.
+You will be given a short question to which you are expected to write an essay in response.
+It is not graded, but it is meant to make an impression on the people who read it.
+This is your opportunity to demonstrate your writing and communication skills to the administrators of the program you are applying to, to express your individuality, and to prove to them that you are not to be overlooked.
+You will have 30 minutes to plan and write your essay.

-Here are two sample Essay prompts that you can use to get an idea of the types of questions they might ask you:
+Here are two sample essay prompts to give you an idea of the types of questions you might be asked:

 Preparing for the ISEE will give you a much better shot at showing your potential and getting accepted to your school or program of choice.
 If you are unfamiliar with the types of questions asked and what they are looking to assess, you put yourself at a disadvantage in showing what you are capable of.
 The more sample questions you attempt, the more comfortable you will become answering questions in this format, and this will allow you more time and a clearer mind to focus on your answers and avoid careless mistakes and running out of time to answer.
 Additionally, the more you practice, the more relevant information you will review, and the better you will remember all of the concepts, formulas, rules, and information required to succeed on the test.